 In 1955, following his honorable discharge as Army Staff Sergeant, Loren began doctoral studies in Psychology at the University of Houston.
 There he met and married Barbara Joann Haney.
 In 1957, he received his Ph.D. in Psychology and he and Barbara moved to Dallas, Texas, to complete his internship as he planned his return to California.

 His acceptance of a Staff Psychologist position at Napa State Hospital in 1958 would mark the beginning of 62 years in Napa, California, that would include a 36 year career at Napa State Hospital including 26 years as Chief of Psychology.
 His favorite occupation, though, was spending time with his family and creating lasting memories sharing his hobbies, his time, and the places he loved with them.

 Loren is survived by his wife of 62 years, Barbara Corotto; children Anna Bird (Brent), Loren Jr., Ellen Seiler (Steve), Hilary Glass (Richard), Claire Mallett (Jeffrey); grandchildren Rachel Glass, Amelia Glass, Robert Glass, Victoria Rachleff (Jake), Amber Mallett, Anthony Seiler, Daniel Seiler, Natalie Seiler, and Isaiah Bird; brothers Donald Corotto (Nenette), and Allen Corotto; niece Nancy Wilcox, nephew Chris Corotto, and great-nephew Ashton Wilcox.

 A private ceremony to celebrate his life will be held at Tulocay Cemetery.
 Condolences and words of sympathy may be sent to the family online at www.tulocaycemetery.org.

-To send flowers to Loren's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Loren Vincent Corotto, please visit our floral store.